-1. The sender diagnostics should be reviewed periodically to check for any degradation of the tank senders.
+1. The sender diagnostics can be reviewed periodically to check for any degradation of the tank senders.
 If a sender appears to be malfunctioning, reviewing the diagnostics should be the first step.
+Note that there are no diagnostics for the LPG, battery voltage, or temperature.